Overview

 Industry

-The overall industrial energy consumption decreased by 37% between 2000 and 2018.
-All sectors had a high decrease except non-ferrous metals that showed a small decrease of almost 13%.
-The industry sector was the main sector which sustained the effects of the economic recession in Greece.
+The overall industrial energy consumption decreased by 42% between 2000 and 2021.
+All sectors had a high decrease except non-ferrous metals and steel that showed a fall of almost 19% and 24% respectively.
+The industry was the main sector which sustained the effects of the economic recession in Greece.

 Figure 11: Final energy consumption of industry by branch